 When you reach age 70½, you can take advantage of making a qualified charitable distribution from your IRA.
 An IRA qualified charitable distribution allows you to make a gift up to $100,000 annually from your IRA to the Missionary Oblates and avoid income taxes on the distribution.
 Even if you don’t itemize on your federal tax return and take the standard deduction, you can still avoid taxes with this type of gift.

-- Distributions made directly to the Oblate Missionary Society are not included in your gross income, and thus are not taxed at the federal level.
+- Distributions made directly to the Oblate Missionary Society, Inc. (our legal title) are not included in your gross income, and thus are not taxed at the federal level.